What Businesses Can Learn From Job Hoppers

 Top talent has developed a habit of quitting and hopping jobs for greener pastures, especially in the post-pandemic labour crisis.
 What can organizations learn from this growing trend and what steps should they take to become "employers of choice" who can attract - and retain - the talent they need?

-In case you hadn’t noticed, people are quitting their jobs in unprecedented numbers.
+Are your highest performers suddenly walking off the job?
+In case you hadn’t noticed, people are stepping down from the workforce in unprecedented numbers.

-In April, the United States Bureau of Labour Statistics reported four million Americans quit their jobs, the highest monthly number since 2000 when this metric has first gathered.
+In April, the United States Bureau of Labor Statistics reported four million Americans quit their jobs, the highest monthly number since 2000 when this metric was first gathered.
 That was nearly three times the number of layoffs (1.4 million), which are at an all-time low.

 And it’s not just the U.S. that’s being affected.
-Surveys and polls from around the world show that talent at all levels and skill levels is itching for a change.
-Although some of this movement was present before the pandemic – particularly among Millennials, who have had more career wanderlust than older generations – the pandemic and its impact on global labour markets has certainly amplified the trend.
+Surveys and polls from around the world show that talent at all skill levels is itching for change.
+These feelings were lingering around pre-pandemic – millennials, for example, have more career wanderlust than older generations.
+COVID-19 and its global labour impact only amplified the trend.

 Pandemic job hopping is all the rage

-No one is quite sure what a post-pandemic working world will look like, but for many employees, the pandemic has done a lot to allow the flexible-working-arrangement genie out of its bottle.
+No one knows what post-pandemic work will look like, but for many employees, the pandemic has done a lot to allow the flexible-working-arrangement genie out of its bottle.

 A May 2021 global survey from business consulting firm EY (formerly Ernst & Young) showed that more than half of all the employees were willing to quit their jobs to get greater flexibility in how and where they work.
 A similar study from Microsoft found 41 per cent of surveyed workers were thinking about quitting their jobs to ensure they get a flexible working arrangement.